Juniper/healthbot-rules/juniper_official/Optical/README.md

 		> Supported product:QFX, Platforms:QFX5120-48Y, Junos:18.3R1

+		> Helper files: opticalTemperature.yml;
 		> More details:
+		 Monitors optical temperature and notifies when anomalies are found.

+		 One input control detection
+		 1) interface-name, is a regular expression that matches the interfaces that you would like to monitor.
+By default it '.*', which matches all interfaces.
+Use something like 'ge.*' to match only gigabit ethernet interfaces.
 ### Rule name: check-optics-power-openconfig
 		> Description: "Collects the interface input optical power and notifies in case of anomalies"
 		> Synopsis: "Interface rx optical power"